asfadmin/Discovery-asf-data-search-manual/markdown-docs/asf_search/searching.md

     - Values:
         - Any number from 0 to 7200.

+- <span style="color: #236192; font-size: 20px;">fullBurstID</span>
+    - Used for Sentinel-1 [burst products](/datasets/using_ASF_data/#sentinel-1-bursts).
+Each value represents all burst products over a single sub-swath, corresponding to a near-perfect frame-aligned stack.
+This value is useful for baseline stacking.
+You may specify a single value, or a list of values.
+    - Example:
+        - single value: fullBurstID='017_034465_IW2'
+        - list of values: fullBurstID=['017_034465_IW2', '079_167884_IW1']

 - <span style="color: #236192; font-size: 20px;">groupID</span>
     - List of specific group IDs.
 For some datasets, the group ID is the same as the scene name.
 For others, such as Sentinel-1, the group ID is unique for a group of scenes.
     - Example: